 - Summer Session Teaching Assistant Appointments.
 Summer session teaching assistants will be paid no less than the minimum salary rate for the previous academic year.
 Returning bargaining unit employees with academic year appointments who are on a summer appointment will have their base summer salaries calculated on their previous academic year salaries.

-- Returning bargaining unit employees will receive minimum salary increases of one and one-tenths percent (1.1%).
+- Returning bargaining unit employees will receive minimum salary increases of two and one-tenths percent (2.1%).

 - Returning bargaining unit employees who are continuing at a different percent time will receive no less than the prorated value of the salary increase for the term of their appointment.